 - Understand the customer base, including demographics and other key factors that will inform Foundation decisions around the publication.

-- Reconcile all related financials and investigate any variances.
+- Oversee reconciliation of all related financials and investigate any variances.
 Manage expenses and track revenue (cash flow vs. recognized subscription revenue.)
 Ensure that the business runs in a cost effective manner, covering all variable costs and is contributing to overhead each year.